drug-design/course/docs/chapters/success-stories-in-drug-discovery.md

     ![](https://media.drugdesign.org/course/success-stories-in-drug-discovery/aliskiren_indole3_sup.png){: loading=lazy }
 ##### The Salicylamide Series

-After the discovery of the three series, their X-ray complexes with renin were determined and confirmed the poor overlap of the phenyl ring of the phenoxy structure with the Phe residue of CGP38560 that was predicted by modeling.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/salicylamide-series-7c32120c'><i class='fa fa-play' aria-hidden='true'></i></button>After the discovery of the three series, their X-ray complexes with renin were determined and confirmed the poor overlap of the phenyl ring of the phenoxy structure with the Phe residue of CGP38560 that was predicted by modeling.
 The modeler raised the two following questions: (1) what is the preferred location for a phenyl ring in the P3 pocket? and (2) how could the phenoxy scaffold be modified to position its phenyl ring at the preferred location?
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer